AidenFrank/PackingPal/README.md

 - 9/27 2 hours: Reviewing how to use React, and for review doing the tic tac toe tutorial
 - 9/10 1 Hour: Professional Biography
 - 9/15 1 Hour: Capstone Assesment
-- 10/2 1 Hour: Task Timeline
+- 10/2 1 Hour: Task Timeline and team meeting.
 - 10/10 1 hour: Meeting with advisor for Netlify information
 - 10/15 1 Hour: Meeting with Team and created the Logo for PackingPal
 - 10/28 1 Hour: Worked on learning Tailwind CSS and messing around with some code.
 - 10/31 2 hours: Worked on splitting the chat side and list side, and logo on the website.
-- 11/3 1 hour: Peer Review
+- 11/3  30 minutes: Peer Review
 - 11/18 2 hours: Worked on login page
-Total:
+Total: 14.5 hours
 Jessica: